Are you looking for inspiration to create a truly engaging and interactive touchscreen technology experience for your customers or visitors?

 CLD, a global leader in personalized educational solutions, revolutionized their trade show presence with innovative interactive touchscreen technology.
 Faced with the challenge of effectively showcasing their complex products and programs, CLD turned to POPcomms to create a visually stunning and reliable solution.

 Visitors can physically lift tagged items to trigger related content on the touchscreen, making complex concepts easier to grasp while captivating their audience.
-This approach has not only elevated CLD’s booth design but also ensured a flawless technical performance, solving past issues with glitchy demos.
+Each touch event is detected and processed by the system, which interprets the interaction and displays the relevant information instantly.
+This approach has not only elevated CLD’s booth design but also ensured a flawless technical performance, with an integrated display that combines both visual output and touch input, solving past issues with glitchy demos.

 The result?
-CLD’s interactive touchscreen experiences have become the highlight of events like LTEN 2024, drawing in larger crowds and leaving a lasting impression.
+CLD’s interactive touchscreen experiences have become the highlight of events like LTEN, drawing in larger crowds and leaving a lasting impression.

 This transformative solution has set CLD apart from competitors and streamlined their internal processes, enabling continued innovation in customer engagement and educational excellence.